top of page

-In the Manchones Gallery of MUSA, Isla Mujeres, divers and snorkelers alike are greeted by the sight of six men with their backsides poking up in the air, their heads hidden in the sand, and their briefcases laid beside them.
+In the Manchones Gallery of MUSA, Isla Mujeres, divers and snorkelers alike are greeted by six men with their backsides poking up in the air, their heads hidden in the sand, and their briefcases beside them.
 What is the story behind these statues?

 Jason deCaire Taylor laid these statues on the ocean floor in the second expansion of MUSA in 2012.
-These figures can be seen clearly while snorkeling, being at a depth of 9 mt/ 30 ft but can be best appreciated while diving.
+These figures can be seen clearly while snorkelling, being at a depth of 9 mt/ 30 ft, but they are best appreciated while diving.

-They have been laid in their final resting place close to the Silent Evolution and are a favorite amongst divers.
+They have been laid in their final resting place close to the Silent Evolution and are a favourite amongst divers.
 Their heads are in the sand.
 The central three figures have briefcases beside them, close to their arms.
 Two of the cases have cell phones lying on top.
-Take a look between their legs and you will often see a king crab or various other life forms looking back at you.
+Look between their legs, and you often see a king crab or other life forms looking back at you.

 To the East of Biomap, there exists a sole banker who is one of the first statues placed.
-Because of the difference in the timing of submerging the statues, this one was laid separately.
-It is perhaps the least known and least visited of all of the MUSA statues.
+This one was laid separately because of the difference in the timing of submerging the statues.
+It is perhaps the least known and least visited of all MUSA statues.

 or